ebanner/pynt/README.md

 pynt shines in the following two scenarios:

-1. When you wish to acquaint/familiarize yourself with new code
+1. Acquainting/familiarizing yourself with someone else's code
-2. When you wish to modify existing (familiar) code
+2. Modifying your code
-3. When you wish to produce documentation of code
+3. Producing documentation to familiarize someone else with your code

 Regarding new code, a common workflow of mine is to paste the code into a jupyter notebook, split up each line of code into its own cell, and evaluate each cell to see the effect of each line of code. *This is exactly what pynt does*.